Luiscarlosvd/catalog-of-my-things/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me the opportunity to learn and grow as a developer.
+We would like to thank Microverse for giving us the opportunity to learn and grow as developers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>